Continue reading “Hello Death”

 Continue reading “Long Black Hair”

-Areli Moran becomes the goddess of ‘Hair, hair, long beautiful hair!’ in “La Postal de nuestra Existencia”, premiering at the Sophiensæle on 16 January 2020 within the frame of Tanztage Berlin.
+“La Postal de nuestra Existencia” premiered at the Sophiensæle on 16 January 2020 within the frame of Tanztage Berlin.*

 Continue reading “Berlin-Cool”

 “Sarabande” by Sasha Amaya, and “Tricks for Gold (T4$)” by Frida Giulia Franceschini premiered at the Sophiensæle on 8 January in the frame of Tanztage Berlin 2020.